MjrMojo/nHenPi/readme.md

 recently uploaded doujin to nHentai.

 ## To Do (?)
-- Make the output a little more friendly?
-- Automatic statistics generation with time stamping
 - Logging where in π the doujin is found, including any duplicates
 - Run the system on 1250000 digits of π data set